 n = number of log scaled trees; DBH = diameter at breast height (1.3 m above ground level); sDBH = standard deviation of DBH; Ht = total tree height; sHt = standard deviation of Ht.

-Trees were selected from homogeneous strata based on register and inventory data, with minimum of 6 trees per diameter class, and class amplitude of 2 cm.
+Trees were selected from homogeneous strata based on land records and inventory data, with minimum of 6 trees per diameter class, and class width of 2 cm.
 Log scaling surveys were carried out measuring with calipers over bark diameters along the stem starting from the ground level, and then, at every 1.2 m up to the top, until diameter equal to 3 cm (+/- 2 cm).
 The log volumes were calculated using the Smalian formula, which assumes the log shape approaching a truncated paraboloid (Cruz de León and Uranga-Valencia, 2013) (Equation 1).
 The individual stem volume was calculated summing the corresponding log volumes (Equation 2).

 vji=Bj+ bj* lj2 (1)